-THANK YOU for liking our FB page.
+As we approach year’s end we want to take this opportunity to THANK YOU for liking our FB page.
 We hope you enjoy the car care tips and other postings.
-If you have questions about your car, we invite you to post your questions to our FB page or send us a private message.
-Of course, you’re always welcome to call or stop in.
+If at any time you have questions about your car, we invite you to post your questions to our FB page or send us a private message.

 Most people think that the cold of winter is what kills batteries.
 That’s a logical assumption given that batteries often fail in the winter.
 However, hot summer days and overcharging are the two main contributors to shortened battery life.
 Why, then, do so many batteries die in the winter?
 It takes more cranking energy (amps) to start a cold engine than a warm one.
 In other words, a battery may have enough cranking amps to start your car when it’s warm, but when the temps get cold and the oil in the engine thickens and internal engine parts get tight, it may not have enough energy to “turn-over” the engine.
 If your battery is over 5-years old we recommend coming in for a battery/electrical system check-up.

 We are very thankful for all of our wonderful customers, and we wish you and yours a safe and very blessed Thanksgiving.

 If you’re one of the millions of Americans who will take to the roads this Thanksgiving holiday, before you leave check the following: - Fluid Levels - Tire Pressure, Including the Spare - Wiper & Washer Operation - Lights including Turn Signals & Brake Lights